Physics-Informed Parametric Bandits for Beam Alignment in mmWave Communications

-\begin{remark} Recall that $|B|$ and $|\Theta|$ are the spaces where channel parameters $\beta_i$ and $\theta_i$ lie; Therefore, $\log|B|$ and $\log|\Theta|$ are roughly the number of bits needed to encode $\beta_i$ and $\theta_i$, which can be regarded as constants.~\footnote{In our experiments, both $\log|B|$ and $\log|\Theta|$ are no more than 7.} \end{remark} \begin{remark} Our algorithms only have a few hyperparameters, making them suitable for deployment with minimal hyperparameter tuning: \prgreedy only requires $k$; while \pretc only requires $k$ and $M$.
+where $O(\cdot)$ hides constants that depends on $C_i, i =1,\ldots,4$. \end{theorem} \begin{remark} Recall that $|B|$ and $|\Theta|$ are the spaces where channel parameters $\beta_i$ and $\theta_i$ lie; Therefore, $\log|B|$ and $\log|\Theta|$ are roughly the number of bits needed to encode $\beta_i$ and $\theta_i$, which can be regarded as constants.~\footnote{In our experiments, both $\log|B|$ and $\log|\Theta|$ are no more than 7.} \end{remark} \begin{remark} Our algorithms only have a few hyperparameters, making them suitable for deployment with minimal hyperparameter tuning: \prgreedy only requires $k$; while \pretc only requires $k$ and $M$.
 They do not require the knowledge of $C_i, i = 1,\ldots,4$, for example. \end{remark}

-\begin{remark} We leave proving regret guarantee for \prgreedy as an interesting question.
-Some works~\citep{kannan2018smoothed} have shown that in some contextual bandit problems with time-varying action sets, greedy algorithms can yield provable sublinear regret guarantees.
-In those settings, the actions chosen greedily naturally exhibit some diversity due to the stochasticity of the action set.
-However, in our setting, we are tasked with choosing from a fixed set of beams, making the diversity of the greedy actions much harder to establish.